Karan0809/apnacollege-demo/README.md

 # apnacollege-demo
-This is my 2nd Repository.
+This is my 2nd Git Repository.